 It causes hyperpigmentation.
 One study of blue light shows that, like sunlight, it increases pigment production.
 So theoretically, blue light can lead to hyperpigmentation and uneven skin tone over time.

 It messes with your sleep.
 Blue light stimulates brain activity, suppresses the secretion of melatonin, and interrupts your natural circadian rhythm.
 All of this leads to less (and lower quality) sleep — and that means increased cortisol levels, the breakdown of your body’s natural collagen and hyaluronic acid, and premature aging.

 WHAT TO DO ABOUT IT

-- Load up on antioxidants.
+Load up on antioxidants.
 Antioxidants fight free radicals and oxidative stress, so reach for skincare products that have natural antioxidant properties.
-Vitamins A, B, C, and E, found in natural skincare ingredients like jojoba oil and rose water, will help protect your skin.
-Our Sage & Violet Morning Ritual Skin Soothing Oil and Rosebud & Frankincense Luminous Overnight Oil both fight free radicals!
+Vitamins A, C, and E, found in natural skincare ingredients like jojoba oil and rose water, will help protect your skin.
+ILLUUM’s Sage & Violet Morning Ritual Skin Soothing Oil and Rosebud & Frankincense Luminous Overnight Oil both fight free radicals!

-- Limit blue light exposure an hour before bed.
+Limit blue light exposure an hour before bed.
 You'll sleep better and, as a result, look better.
-It's science!
+I mean, it's science!

 Now, the big question is: Will the fact that I'll look ridiculous in my yellow- and red-lensed glasses overshadow my glowing skin?